hugomflavio/actel/README.md

 **Have a look at the manual:**

-After installing, you should read the package vignettes (i.e. the manual), which can be found by running:
+After installing, you should read the manual, which can now be found in [actel's website](https://hugomflavio.github.io/actel-website/index.html).

-    browseVignettes("actel")

 **Note:**